 His anticipate date of graduation is Spring, 2022.

-Little known facts: Chris is proud of his service in AmeriCorps and spent one year as an AmeriCorps VISTA member in St. Bernard Parish, Louisiana; and another year as an AmeriCorps VISTA Leader supervising volunteers across the state of Alaska.
-He also enjoys painting and was lucky enough to have some of his work shown in a gallery in 2021.
+Little known facts: Chris is proud of his service in AmeriCorps and has spent one year as an AmeriCorps VISTA member in St. Bernard Parish, Louisiana; and another year as an AmeriCorps VISTA Leader supervising volunteers across the state of Alaska.
+He very much enjoys eating, biking, learning about animals, and painting.